knpuniversity/symfony/knpu/extra-doctrine-collections/embedded-validation.md

 ## @Valid for a Good Time

-It's as if Symfony doesn't see the new validation constraint I just added!
+It's as if Symfony doesn't see the new validation constraint!
 Why?
 Here's the deal: our form is bound to a `Genus` object: that's the top-level object that we're modifying.
 And by default, Symfony reads all of the validation annotations from the top-level class... only.
 When it sees an embedded object, or an array of embedded objects, like the `genusScientists` property, it does *not* go deeper and read the annotations from the `GenusScientist` class.
 In other words, Symfony *only* validates the top-level object.

 Double-lame!
 What the heck Symfony?

 No no, it's cool, it's on purpose.
-You can easily *activate* embedded validation by adding a unique annotation: `@Assert\Valid`.
+You can easily *activate* embedded validation by adding a unique annotation above that property: `@Assert\Valid`.

 That's it!
 Now refresh.
 Validation achieved!